AlexVasilevski2/Excel-Dashboards/README.md

 3. Conducted a Scenario Analysis - how are revenue and profit effected in different assumptions and scenarios.

-The top three reasons for using sensitivity and scenario analysis in determining profit are:
+Some of the key reasons for using sensitivity and scenario analysis in determining profit are:

 - Risk Management: These analyses help businesses identify and evaluate the impact of key variables (e.g., sales, costs, market conditions) on profitability, enabling preparation for adverse outcomes.